ben-freke/Hexatories/README.md

 More information on the game can be found at http://www.benfreke.com/?p=116

-This game is lisenced under the MIT License
+This game is licenced under the MIT License

 The MIT License (MIT)